“If you don’t have an effective teacher in front of the classroom, you won’t change the trajectory for students.” –

 To me, a teacher should reflect on what transpired in the classroom on a daily basis.
 What went wrong and what went right?
-If you really love teaching then it’s easy for you to reflect on your ways and try new other things to make your students succeed.
+If you really love teaching, then it’s easy for you to reflect on your ways and try new things to make your students succeed.

 Highly effective teachers always take time to hone and improve their skills through reflective teaching.

 Being in the education arena for years now, I can say that teachers should reflect from time to time.
 It’s not only the awesome quality of parents, but also that of highly effective teachers.

-Taking some time to think of what’s going on in the classroom and why things are happening can help you decide the best actions to take.
+Taking some time to think about what’s going on in the classroom and why things are happening can help you decide the best actions to take.
 It’s a routine of a skilled teacher.

 As John Dewey puts it, “We do not learn from experience, we learn from reflecting on experience.”

 Teacher reflection extends the span of our understanding of various learning situations.
 Doing so can help you design new concepts and learn new insights that will make teaching and learning more productive.
 This quality can never make you less as an individual and as an educator.
 In fact, this can enrich you with sound decisions and assessment of your teaching skills.

 This reflective practice will also help you discover helpful concepts outside of your experience for self-improvement.
 But, first of all, you should be willing to ask yourself ‘What do you do in the classroom?’ ‘is it effective?’ or ‘Why do you do it?’.